EndPointCorp/end-point-blog/2020/02/05/endpointsecuritytips.html.md

 Basically, ransomware would take your desktop or server hostage and then affect other systems within your network/office.
 To build back your environment post-ransomware attacks, you would need the backups or disaster recovery plan to recover.
 If you did not have an adequate backup or disaster recovery plan, your organization or company would have to start from scratch and rebuild all systems and desktops which could take weeks if not months to recover.

 One of the better affordable backup solutions I worked with is Acronis Cloud Backup Solution which have the flexibility to mix and match to fit your configuration needs.
 Acronis Cloud Backup allows you to back up to a local storage, backup to the cloud and have a copy off-premise, recover a system using a USB key, backup office 365 emails, or backup VMware or Hyper V environment.
 It would also allow you to recover a single file if needed.

 The cost of backup will not be felt until something happens.
-Let's say you did not have a backup solution and ransomware attacks your system.
+Let’s say you did not have a backup solution and ransomware attacks your system.
 If this occurs, it might be days, or weeks before your organization is able to operate normally.
 The lost wages, and possibly clients, due to unavailable systems and desktop to operate, probably would cost you more money or even customers, if you cannot recover quickly.
 In technology, the more options you have, the chances are better that you will get out of a bind easier and not prolong the situation.

 ##### Backup Solutions:
 - <A href=https://www.acronis.com/en-us/cloud/service-provider/backup/ target=_blank>Acronis Backup Solution</a>